joinpursuit/FSW-School-Classes/README.md

 ## Frontend

-Build two separate forms, for using each of the different routes:
+Build three separate forms, for using each of the different routes:

+### Form 1: Add Class

+Have text inputs for:

+- class name
+- teacher

+Have a button to submit the form to your server.
+Display the response below the form.

-### Form 1: Add Student
+### Form 2: Add Student

 Have text inputs for: